Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Numerical Results

 \subsection{Evaluating Initial Tour Generation}

 In this section, we evaluate the effectiveness of the DAG-DFS in Alg. \ref{alg:InitialDFS} for solving the GTSP in Alg. \ref{alg:InitialTourGen}, when generating the initial tour in IRG.
 All methods we compare against run Alg. \ref{alg:InitialTourGen}, but use a different method of solving the GTSP.
-The first method we compare against, which we call ``Integer Program," is a baseline that solves the GTSP using an integer program \cite{laporte1987generalized}.
-The second method, which we refer to as ``GLNS," is a baseline that solves the GTSP using GLNS \cite{smith2017glns}.
-The third method, which we refer to as ``PGLNS," solves the GTSP using PGLNS.
-The fourth method, which we call ``DAG-DFS-no-prune," is an ablation that solves the GTSP using the DAG-DFS (Alg. \ref{alg:InitialDFS}), but without using the BEFORE sets for pruning.
-Finally, DAG-DFS uses Alg. \ref{alg:InitialDFS} without modification.
-Each method was given a time limit of 30 s for the close-enough MT-TSP and a limit of 60 s for the variable-speed Dubins and robot arm MT-TSPs, matching the time limits in the previous experiments.
-All methods stop as soon as they find a feasible solution.
+Our first baseline, called ``Integer Program," solves the GTSP using an integer program \cite{laporte1987generalized}.
+Our second baseline, called ``GLNS," solves the GTSP using GLNS \cite{smith2017glns}.
+Our third baseline, called ``PGLNS," solves the GTSP using PGLNS.
+We also have an ablation called ``DAG-DFS-no-prune," which uses DAG-DFS (Alg. \ref{alg:InitialDFS}), but without the BEFORE sets for pruning.
+Finally, DAG-DFS uses Alg. \ref{alg:InitialDFS} as is.
+All methods stop when they find a feasible solution.

 In Section \ref{subsec:tour_via_gtsp}, we set the cost of infeasible edges for GLNS and PGLNS using the cost of the best tour generated so far.
-Since we do not have a best tour for this experiment--the purpose of the experiment is to test methods of generating an initial tour--we set the infeasible edge costs equal to $(\ntar + 1)\overline{c}$, where $\overline{c}$ is the largest feasible edge cost, scaled and rounded as in Section \ref{subsec:tour_via_gtsp}.
+Since we do not have a best tour for this experiment--the experiment's purpose is to test methods of generating an initial tour--we set the infeasible edge costs equal to $(\ntar + 1)\overline{c}$, where $\overline{c}$ is the largest feasible edge cost, scaled and rounded as in Section \ref{subsec:tour_via_gtsp}.
 Since we do not have a seed tour to pass GLNS or PGLNS, we use a ``random insertion tour," as described in \cite{smith2017glns}.
 If GLNS or PGLNS reaches its termination criteria without finding a feasible tour, and there is time left, we restart the algorithm with a new random insertion tour.